dkombate123/simple_shell/README.md

-# simple_shell
- simple shell project
+ My simple shell project for ALx program.
+In that project we will implements a simple shell in C langage programming